SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

   - We can discuss if is is really necessary to do `RUN chmod +x ...` in the image creation as we already created the `run` files with `+x` rights.
 Doing so make sure that we will never have issue with copy/paste of the file or transferring between unix world and windows world.

 Build again your images and run them.
 If everything is working fine, you should be able to open http://192.168.42.42 and see the same content as the previous task.

-** Deliverables **
+**Deliverables**:

 1. Take a screenshot of the stats page of HAProxy http://192.168.42.42:1936.
 You should see your backend nodes.
 It should be probably really similar than the screenshot